How Does Duplicate Content Affect SEO?

 Copied Content

-Copying content from someone’s site without their consent is wrong in Google’s eyes, too.
-If you cannot produce original content for your visitors, hire someone to do it for you, or consider other work lines as copied content can’t save itself from Google bots.
-Your site’s future will be in jeopardy—Google may remove it from search pages or demote it to one of the last SERPs.
+If you cannot produce original content for your visitors, hire someone to do it for you, or consider other work lines, as copied content can’t save itself from Google bots.

 Syndicate Content

-Content syndication is growing in popularity among content marketing circles.
-It’s when you willingly permit other websites or blogs to repost your content that was probably initially posted on your site.
-However, don’t confuse it with content scraping as your consent doesn’t matter to site scrapers.
+It’s when you willingly permit other websites or blogs to repost the content that was probably initially posted on your site.

 Many elite websites syndicate content to drive more traffic since it makes their content stand out more and helps them reach a greater audience.